mikebranstein/terraform-workshop-instructions/src/chapters/chapter0.md

 ### Preparing your Azure environment

-You might be wondering how you can participate in a cloud development workshop and not need any software installed.
+You might be wondering how you can participate in a cloud workshop and not need any software installed.

 Thanks to the Azure Resource Manager and some nifty templates I put together, we're going to provision a virtual machine (VM) with Visual Studio (and all the tools you'll need) installed in your Azure subscription.
 From that point forward, you can work from the VM.